 ESC) click macro for Flash creatives.

 - Have you defined more ad tags in the webpage header than you display in the body section of your webpage?
-Ad tags that are defined in the header but not displayed in the body will be counted as impressions whenever the tag is loaded, but they won't make calls to third-party servers.
+Ad tags that are defined in the header but not displayed in the body are counted as impressions whenever the tag is loaded, but they don't make calls to third-party servers.
 That will lead to discrepancies.
 Make sure that all ad tags defined in the header are also displayed in the body of the webpage.